 In July 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-09, Codification Improvements, which made changes to a variety of topics, to clarify, correct errors in, or make minor improvements to the Accounting Standards Codification.
-The amendments in the updated guidance are effective for the Plan's fiscal year beginning after December 15, 2019, with early adoption permitted.
-Entities are required to adopt the guidance retrospectively to all periods presented.
-The Plan is currently assessing the impact of adopting the updated provisions.
+The Company adopted the standard for the 2020 plan year.
+Adoption of the standard did not have a material impact on the financial statements

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement - Disclosure Framework (Topic 820).
 The updated guidance improves the disclosure requirements for fair value measurements.
-The updated guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early adoption is permitted for any removed or modified disclosures.
-The Plan is currently assessing the impact of adopting the updated provisions.
+The Company adopted the standard for the 2020 plan year.
+Adoption of the standard did not have a material impact on the financial statements.